 Stretching west from Germany’s remote southeastern corner to the Allgäu region near Lake Constance, the Bavarian Alps (Bayerische Alpen) form a stunningly beautiful natural divide along the Austrian border.
-The ranges further south are higher, but these mountains shoot up from the foothills so abruptly that the impact is all the more dramatic.
+Ranges further south may be higher, but these mountains shoot up from the foothills so abruptly that the impact is all the more dramatic.

-The region is dotted with quaint frescoed villages, spas and health retreats and has a wealth of outdoor possibilities for skiing, snowboarding, hiking, canoeing and para-gliding – much of it year-round.
+The region is pocked with quaint frescoed villages, spas and health retreats, and possibilities for skiing, snowboarding, hiking, canoeing and paragliding – much of it year-round.
 The ski season lasts from about late December until April, while summer activities stretch from late May to November.

 One of the largest resorts in the area is Garmisch-Partenkirchen, one of urban Bavaria’s favourite getaways.
 Berchtesgaden, Füssen and Oberstdorf are also good bases.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Bavarian Alps.